BachEndDeveloper/aspire-ollamaDemo/readme.md

 ## Instructions

-When requirements are installed, use your favorite IDE, compatiable with .Net ASPIRE.
+When requirements are installed, use your favorite IDE, compatible with .Net ASPIRE.
 Run the AppHost project - ASPIRE should take care of the rest.